National Museum of Ireland – Archaeology

-Dublin's National Museum of Ireland-Archaeology offers archaeological exhibitions that trace the evolution of Irish civilization from the Mesolithic period to the Middle Ages.
+Dublin's National Museum of Ireland – Archaeology offers archaeological exhibitions that trace the evolution of Irish civilisation from the Mesolithic period to the Middle Ages.

-The National Museum of Ireland-Archaeology, founded in 1890, features centuries-old objects (the earliest dating from 7.000 B.C.) displayed in seven halls.
+The National Museum of Ireland – Archaeology, founded in 1890, features centuries-old objects (the earliest dating from 7.000 B.C.) displayed in 7 halls.

 The ground floor of the National Archaeology Museum houses objects from Prehistoric Ireland including weapons and tools made of stone, bronze and steel.
 The exhibit also features recreations of small farms and some tombs from the Neolithic period.